opencog/opencog/README.md

 (2015-06-30)We are changing the TimeServer.* to make it enable to save multiple timedomain (ex.ROS time/Minecraft World time..) at the same time.
 That's not finished so don't put them into opencog/spacetime now.

-1.put the classserver.pxd in atomspace/opencog/cython/opencog.
-It's for updating the atom types after adding spacetime module.

-2.build the atomspace

-3.put the CMakeList,spacetime.pyx/pxd, spatial.pyx/pxd, in opencog/opencog/cython/opencog.
+1.put the CMakeList,spacetime.pyx/pxd, spatial.pyx/pxd, in opencog/opencog/cython/opencog.
 These are the cython binding of Space/Time Server and SpaceMap.

-4.put the Octree.h and Octree.cc in opencog/opencog/spatial/3DSpaceMap.
+2.put the Octree.h and Octree.cc in opencog/opencog/spatial/3DSpaceMap.
 It's a small fix for a bug in Octree.

-5.put the atom_types.script in opencog/opencog/spacetime.
+3.put the atom_types.script in opencog/opencog/spacetime.
 We add AtLocationLink in this file.

-6.build the opencog
+4.build the opencog

 ##step to run##